H-1B Visa – General Information

 - FLEX (parts 1 and 2), or

 - National Board of Medical Examiners (parts 1, 2, and 3) and

 - Successful completion of ECFMG English test, and

 - Unrestricted license to practice in your country, and

-- License to practice medicine in Texas.
-See Texas Board of Medical Examiners homepage.
+- License to practice medicine in Texas from the Texas Board of Medical Examiners.